I had the chance to root around 100 pomegranate cuttings using two different techniques this year.

 SOMEWHAT LESS OPTIONAL: Rooting hormone.
 Do take the time to apply your preference of rooting hormone to the bottom 1/3 of the cutting - I did notice a positive influence on my success rate when using rooting hormone.
 I prefer to use the rooting gels as I've always had bad luck with powders either getting too wet or drying out the cutting, but do what works best for you.

-The other suggestion I can make that might improve the chance of the cutting taking, is to scrape the bark off of the bottom of the cutting a bit to expose the green cambium layer.
-Do this before you apply the rooting hormone, or you’ll be scraping it off with the bark, too.
-Scraping the bark down to the cambium, or even nicking the bottom of the cutting also seems to have the welcome side effect of allowing more surface area for the cutting to produce roots – it seems this can make the cutting’s root system more robust along with providing more cambium layer exposure for root development in the first place.
-I’ll need to do a few tests in the clear cups next time I do pomegranate cuttings, and I’ll measure root mass and see if there is a noticeable difference.
+The other suggestion I can make that might improve the chance of the cutting taking, is to scrape some of the bark on the bottom 1/3 of the cutting to expose the green/cambium layer.
+Do this before you apply the rooting hormone, or you'll be scraping it off with the bark, too.
+Scraping the bark down to the cambium also seems to have the welcome side effect of allowing more surface area for producing roots - it seems this can make the cutting's root system more robust along with providing more cambium layer exposure for more adventitious root development in the first place.
+I'll need to do a few tests in the clear cups next time I do pomegranate cuttings, and I'll measure root mass and see if there is a noticeable difference, if I have some time!

 EXAMPLE/PATH 1 - ROOTING IN CONTAINERS (CUPS WITH DRAINAGE HOLES DRILLED IN THEM + SOIL)